Find out what it takes to be a police officer.

 - be enthusiastic, reliable, self-disciplined, adaptable and compassionate enough to take control of situations

-- take pride in your work and be proud to say you are a police officer
+- take pride in your work and be proud to be a police officer

 The role of a police officer is varied, you will encounter a wide range of situations and no two days will be the same.
 As a police officer, you might: